 - Venture capital funds

 Strickland Davis Advisors

-Strickland Davis Advisors, formerly known as Investment Management Advisors, is the sixth firm on our list.
-The firm’s advisors work with a number of different clients, including non-high-net-worth individuals, high-net-worth individuals, pension and profit-sharing plans, charitable organizations and businesses.
+Strickland Davis Advisors, formerly known as Investment Management Advisors, is the eighth firm on our list.
+The firm’s advisors work with a relatively small pool of clients that includes individuals, high-net-worth individuals, pension and profit-sharing plans, charitable organizations and businesses.
 The firm generally imposes a $250,000 account minimum.

 Strickland Davis is a fee-based firm, which means some of its advisors may earn commissions by selling insurance products to clients.
 While this is a potential conflict of interest, the firm is still bound by fiduciary duty to always act in the best interests of its clients at all times.